voxpupuli/puppet-telegraf/README.md

 ## Limitations

-This module has been developed and tested against Ubuntu 14.04, although support for other distributions / operating systems is planned.
+This module has been developed and tested against both Ubuntu 14.04 and Debian 8.2, although support for other distributions / operating systems is planned.
 Feel free to assist with development in this regard!

 The configuration generated with this module is only compatible with newer releases of Telegraf, i.e 0.10.x.
+It won't work with the 0.2.x series.

 ## Development

-Fork, hack, test, and then raise a pull request.
+Fork, hack, test, raise a PR.